technameer/todo-list-in-vue/README.md

-# state
+# Todo List

-This template should help get you started developing with Vue 3 in Vite.
+This is a Todo list in Vue. which uses pinia and persists data even if the browser reloads.

 ## Recommended IDE Setup